-Business Buzzwords to Banish from your Vocabulary
+Business Buzzwords to Banish From Your Vocabulary

 Ever been in a meeting where you think everyone is speaking in some kind of code?
 Workplace lingo often abandons the normal rules of the English language in favor of wonky expressions that are not only obnoxious—they make absolutely no sense.